 When getting into a car accident you need to be prepared for what steps to take afterward in order to ensure your safety and also to take care of your car.
-Obviously nothing comes before your health and wellbeing, but if you are okay and not damaged from the accident, you want to make sure you take the necessary steps to save your car.
+Obviously nothing comes before your health and wellbeing, but if you are okay and not injured from the accident, you want to make sure you take the necessary steps to save your car; calling a personal injury attorney might be a good idea as well.

 No one wants to get into a car accident, but it is often inevitable, and it could be an accident on your end, even if you were driving recklessly for a moment imagining that you were part of the cast of Fast and Furious, or even caused by another driver.
 Nevertheless, you want to be prepared for any type of situation and not blindsided by the event.